13.2 Model Risk

 - A firm calculates value-at-risk each day and includes it in a risk report, which is available to traders and management through the firm’s intranet.
 Most have never figured out how to access the risk report.

-- An equity portfolio manager asks his staff to calculate his portfolio’s one-year 99.9% VaR.
+- An equity portfolio manager asks his staff to calculate his portfolio’s one-year 99.9%value-at-risk.
 This relates to a loss that will occur once every thousand years, but most of the stocks in his portfolio haven’t existed thirty years.
 With inadequate data, his staff cobbles together a number.
 The portfolio manager then asks his staff to calculate what the portfolio’s value-at-risk would be if he implemented various put options hedges.
 The staff has no idea how to extend their crude analysis to handle put options, but they don’t tell him this.
-Instead, they simply make up some VaR numbers.
+Instead, they simply make up somevalue-at-risk numbers.
 The portfolio manager reviews these and implements a put options strategy whose cost he feels is warranted by the indicated reduction in value-at-risk.

-- A firm implements its own one-day 97.5% USD VaR measure, which employs a Monte Carlo transformation.
+- A firm implements its own one-day 97.5% USD value-at-risk measure, which employs a Monte Carlo transformation.
 A programmer coding the measure inadvertently hits an incorrect key, which causes the measure to always calculate the 94.5% quantile of loss instead of the intended 97.5% quantile of loss.